seeingnft/teia-/Ukranian-Fundraising.md

 <img width='700px' src="img/ukraine_fundraiser/step_06.png">

 Should look something like this example below

 Click on `create collaborative contract` button and confirm on your wallet:

 <img width='700px' src="img/ukraine_fundraiser/step_07.png">

-at the end `manage` tab should show your collab contract:
+At the end `manage` tab should show your collab contract:

 <img width='700px' src="img/ukraine_fundraiser/step_08.png">

-if you want 100% of the proceeds to go to Ukraine set your share as a collaborator as 1 and the Ukraine Contract `KT1DWnLiUkNtAQDErXxudFEH63JC6mqg3HEx` as 10000 shares
+If you want 100% of the proceeds to go to Ukraine set your share as a collaborator as 1 and the Ukraine Contract `KT1DWnLiUkNtAQDErXxudFEH63JC6mqg3HEx` as 10000 shares.